Basovišča

-The festival takes place during two July days in the Borak forest near Gmina of Gródek, Poland.
+The festival takes place during two July days in the Borak forest in Gmina of Gródek, Poland.
 The important part of the festival is the music contest, in which young bands compete for prizes - usually money and rights to record their album for free.
 Well-known stars of Belarusian, Ukrainian and Polish rock-scene usually perform there too.
 From five to twelve thousand people come to the festival every year.

 History

 2006

-17th Basovišča was held on July 22–23, 2006.
+17th Basovišča was held on 22–23 July 2006.
 Contest was on second day.
 It was the first time when a band from Lithuania, IR, took part in it.